sribharathsde/increment-service/README.md

 - Increases the value by keeping it in memory (Redis) for 10 seconds, then pushes the sum to PostgreSQL.
 - Redis key expiration listener to handle expired keys.
 - Logging of incoming requests.
 - Rate limiting implemented using Bucket4j.
+By default application is configured to handle 20 request per minute.
+You can configure rate-limit.periods & rate-limit.requests in application.yaml file.
 - Secured using OAuth2 protocol, integrated with Auth0 for authentication.
 - Custom metrics exposed via Prometheus to expose application metrics.